Skip to main content

 Our physiology is governed by a powerful internal rhythm, the circadian clock, which orchestrates daily cycles of activity and rest.
 This biological timer, primarily located in the brain’s suprachiasmatic nucleus, responds to light and darkness, influencing sleep-wake patterns, body temperature, and the timed release of various hormones.
 When sleep patterns become irregular or insufficient, this internal clock can fall out of alignment, sending confusing signals throughout the endocrine system.

 Consider the hormone cortisol, often called the “stress hormone.”
 Its natural rhythm involves higher levels in the morning to promote alertness and a gradual decline throughout the day, reaching its lowest point during the early hours of sleep.
-Chronic or inconsistent sleep schedules can disrupt this pattern, leading to elevated evening cortisol levels that interfere with sleep onset and duration.
+Chronic sleep deprivation or inconsistent sleep schedules can disrupt this pattern, leading to elevated evening cortisol levels that interfere with sleep onset and duration.
 Over time, this sustained cortisol dysregulation can impact other hormonal axes, creating a cascade of imbalances.

 Sleep’s Hormonal Orchestration